dkilcy/robotics-iot/uav/copter/README.md

 :-------------------------:|:-------------------------:
 <img src="quad-propellers.jpg" width="250"/> | <img src="motororder-quad-x-2d.png" width="250"/>

+For quadcopters:
-- A Reverse (R) propeller should rotate clockwise (pusher)
+- A Reverse (R) propeller should rotate clockwise (pusher).
-- A Normal (N) propeller should rotate counterclockwise.
+- A Normal (N) propeller should rotate counterclockwise (tractor).

+The thicker-leading edge goes in the direction of rotation.